Moshiii/Moshiii.github.io/_pages/cv.md

 Apr.
 2014 – Dec.
 2014

 ## Awards

+* Best Hackathon Project Award at Achievers 2019: ML-based Recommender system
+* 2019 Innovation Award at Achievers
 * Received Full Tuition Scholarships for Uwaterloo MASc.
 Software Engineering program
 * Received A+ on Milestone project: AR based Poke-Mon Go using OpenCV and Unity3D
-* Selected as the 1st place out of 50 participants for the Twitter sentiment analysis competition in university of Ottawa for highest model accuracy
+* Winner of the Twitter NLP sentiment analysis contest at UOttawa for highest model accuracy out of 70 participants
-* Achieved top 4% out of 100 participants for linear kernel MNIST digits recognition challenge with 98.8% model accuracy using fine-tuned K-means model
+* Top 4% out of 100 participants for MNIST digits recognition challenge with 98.8% model accuracy using fine-tuned K-means model

 ## Education